 Alternatively, you may attend the virtual Annual Meeting and vote your shares during the meeting.
 When your proxy is properly submitted, your shares will be voted as you indicate.
-If you do not indicate your voting preference, the appointed proxies (Paul A. Lang and Rosemary L. Klein) will vote your shares FOR each of the director nominees to the Board under Proposal No. 1, FOR Proposal No. 2 and FOR Proposal No. 3.
+If you do not indicate your voting preference, the appointed proxies (Paul A. Lang and Rosemary L. Klein) will vote your shares FOR each of the director nominees to the Board under Proposal No. 1, FOR Proposal No. 2, ONE YEAR on Proposal No. 3 and FOR Proposal No. 4.
 If your shares are owned in joint names, all joint owners must vote by the same method, and if joint owners vote by mail, all of the joint owners must sign the proxy card.
-The deadline for voting by telephone or via the Internet in advance of the Annual Meeting, is 11:59 p.m., Eastern time, on the day before the Annual Meeting.
+The deadline for voting by telephone or via the Internet in advance of the Annual Meeting, is 11:59 p.m., Eastern Daylight time, on the day before the Annual Meeting.